SaeedSheikhi/multer-minio-storage-engine/README.md

 ## Setting Custom Content-Type

 The optional `contentType` option can be used to set Content/mime type of the file.
 By default the content type is set to `application/octet-stream`.
-If you want multer-minio to automatically find the content-type of the file, use the `multerS3.AUTO_CONTENT_TYPE` constant.
+If you want multer-minio-storage-engine to automatically find the content-type of the file, use the `multerS3.AUTO_CONTENT_TYPE` constant.
 Here is an example that will detect the content type of the file being uploaded.

 ```javascript
 const upload = multer({